 1 orange juice

-Preheat the oven to 180 degrees C. Grease and line a 24cm/10in loose-bottomed cake tin with greaseproof paper.
+Preheat the oven to 180 degrees C. Grease and line a 23 cm loose-bottomed cake tin with grease proof paper.

-Place the milk, vanilla, lemon zest, and sugar in a large saucepan and bring to the boil.
+Place the milk, vanilla, lemon rind, and sugar in a large saucepan and bring to the boil.
 Add the rice and simmer on a medium to low heat for about 30–40 minutes, until the rice is al dente and has absorbed the milk but still has a creamy consistency.
-Remove from the heat and allow to cool (the rice will become clumpy and hard.
+Remove from heat and allow to cool (the rice will become clumpy and hard.
 Don’t worry).
-Remove vanilla pod and lemon zest.
+Remove lemon rind.